 The mastiff hails from England, where it has been bred for over 2000 years.
 However, the Mastiff (or its ancestors) can be traced back to ancient times, with depictions on Egyptian monuments and mentions by Caesar when he invaded Britain.

-Though historically seen as a worker and watchdog, sadly, at one time this magnificent breed was used for fighting.
-This included in gladiatorial fights between humans and other animals.
+Though historically seen as a worker and watchdog, unfortunately, at one time this magnificent breed was used for fighting, including in gladiatorial fights between humans and other animals.
 Later, they were featured in dogfights watched in Westminster in London.
-Fortunately, today's mastiff is a lover, not a fighter, and the U.K. prohibited dogfights in 1835.
+Today's mastiff is a lover, not a fighter, and the U.K. prohibited dogfights in 1835.
 The current lineages of mastiffs stem from the 19th century when they were no longer bred for aggressiveness.

 Mastiffs have might have been brought to the United States over 200 years ago, but they were not officially recognized by the American Kennel Club (AKC) until the late 1800s.
 The breed is referred to as the old English mastiff, the English mastiff, or simply the mastiff.